SOMM are launching a new course – Spinal Manual Therapy Masterclass

 Please click here for evidence

-The Society works closely with Health Education England, and our Foundation Diploma fulfils all the Stage 1 requirements as per The Knowledge, Skills & Attributes (KSA) document.
+The Society works closely with NHS England, and our Foundation Diploma fulfils all the Stage 1 requirements as per The Knowledge, Skills & Attributes (KSA) document.

 The module aims to: